voxel51/fiftyone/docs/source/teams/index.rst

     :button_link: cloud_media.html

 .. customcalloutitem::
-    :header: Roles and permissions
+    :header: Roles, groups and permissions
-    :description: Learn how to configure roles and access permissions for users of your deployment.
+    :description: Learn how to configure roles, groups and access permissions for users of your deployment.
-    :button_text: Learn more about permissions
+    :button_text: Learn more about user groups and permissions
-    :button_link: roles_and_permissions.html
+    :button_link: roles_groups_and_permissions.html

 .. customcalloutitem::
     :header: Dataset Versioning